-For more than three decades, Debra Ness has been a strong advocate for fairness and social justice.
-Drawing on an extensive background in health and public policy, Ness possesses a unique understanding of the issues that face women and families at home, in the workplace, and in the health care arena.
-Before assuming her current role as president, she served as executive vice president of the National Partnership for 13 years.
-Ness has played a leading role in positioning the organization as a powerful and effective advocate for today’s women and families.
+For more than three decades, Debra Ness has been a strong, unwavering advocate for fairness and social justice.
+She has an extensive background in health and public policy, and possesses a deep and unique understanding of the issues that face women and families at home, in the workplace, and in the health care arena.
+Before assuming her current role as president, Ness served as executive vice president of the National Partnership for 13 years.
+She has strengthened the organization’s standing as one of the country’s most powerful and effective advocates for women and families.

 Ness lives in Rockville, Md.